 The nation's history may be traced through several popular songs of the times, as music was written both to entertain and to record history.
-Music played a very important part in the life of the 19th century soldier.
-Fifes and drums told him when to wake up and when to go to sleep.
+Music played a very important part in the life of the nineteenth century soldier.
+Fifes, bugles, and drums told him when to wake up and when to go to sleep.
 They called him to drill and to dinner.
 Bands played him into battle.
 However, more importantly, music helped while away the long dreary house in camp.
-Prized were the soldier or laundress with musical talent, whether they played the banjo, bones, clarinets, Jew's harp or could just carry a good tune.
+Prized were the soldier or laundress with musical talent, whether they played the banjo, bones, clarinets, jaw harp or could just carry a good tune.
 Familiar and popular songs brought memories of far away loved ones close.

 The songs on this page either reflect events in the 1840s or were popular at the time period.
 When you click on a song title you will be taken to a seperate page that has the lyrics to the song printed on it.